ArchyCho/Lenovo-IX2-Debian/README.md

           saveenv<br>
 6) Power off the device , plug the USB and do not insert any hard drive , <br>and start the device again , if there has no errors , it should boot to the Debian which you installed with the USB drive , <br>you may login the device via ssh with root/root. ( I think you should know to find the IP address with your DHCP or you have already set the static IP address :) , or using the TTL to login to the system )

 7) Enjoy ~ ( You may copy the files to hard drive and boot from hard drive , but you should modify your own ENV values.
-I want to keep the NAS drive as simple raid 1 so I just leave the USB as the boot media always. )
+If a hard drive >2TB you should use GPT for it .
+My drives are 4TB and I want to keep the NAS drive as most simple raid 1 so I just leave the USB as the boot media always. ie: if you installed the boot files to hard drive , raid 1 could only apply with partitions instead of hard drive level which I don't want it to be )